impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 Is the "#" character just syntactic sugar for "/"?
 Or is there a semantic difference between how the two characters work in `sed`?
 Or am I totally wrong about the intent of the script, i.e. it's not doing search-and-replace at all?

-To try and answer this question, I construct a [minimum-viable example](https://stackoverflow.com/help/minimal-reproducible-example) as follows:
+To try and answer this question, I construct a [minimum-viable example](https://stackoverflow.com/help/minimal-reproducible-example){:target="_blank" rel="noopener"} as follows:

  - I create a simple textfile named "foo.txt", which looks as follows: